edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 ####Join paired-end reads with PANDAseq
 ```
-pandaseq –f [forward filename] –r [reverse filename] –A simple_bayesian -B –F –g [log filename *.log.txt] -l 253 -L 253 -o 47 –O 47 -t 0.9 –w > mock_cmty.fasta -g mock_cmty.log
+pandaseq –f C01D01F_sub.fastq –r C01D01R_sub.fastq –A simple_bayesian -B -l 253 -L 253 -o 47 –O 47 -t 0.9 –w pandaseq_merged_reads/C01D01_merged.fasta -g C01D01_merged.log
 ```
 Let's look carefully at the anatomy of this command.

   -  `pandaseq` calls the package of pandaseq scripts.
-  -  `-f MiSeq_SOP/F3D0_S188_L001_R1_001.fastq` tells the script where to find the forward read.
+  -  `-f ` C01D01F_sub.fastq tells the script where to find the forward read.
   -  `-r` tells the script where to find its matching reverse read.
-  -  `-w pandaseq_merged_reads/F3D0_S188.fasta` directs the script to make a new fasta file of the assembled reads and to put it in the "pandaseq_merged_reads" directory.
-  -  `-g pandaseq_merged_reads/F3D0_S188.log` Selects an option of creating a log file.
+  -  `-A` is the algorithm used for assembly.
+  -  `-B` means that the input sequences do not have a barcode.
   -  `-L` specifies the maximum length of the assembled reads, which, in truth, should be 251 bp.
 This is a very important option to specify, otherwise PANDAseq will assemble a lot of crazy-long sequences.
+  -  `-O` specifies the amount of overlap allowed between the forward and reverse sequences.
+  -  `-t` is a quality score between 0 and 1 that each sequence must meet to be kept in the final output.
+  -  `-w pandaseq_merged_reads/C01D01_merged.fasta` directs the script to make a new fasta file of the assembled reads and to put it in the "pandaseq_merged_reads" directory.
+  -  `-g C01D01_merged.log` Selects an option of creating a log file.

   All of the above information, and more options, are fully described in the [PANDAseq Manual.](http://neufeldserver.uwaterloo.ca/~apmasell/pandaseq_man1.html).
 The log file includes details as to how well the merging went.